braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 ![Graph of Unique Recipients for two variants with a similar shape between Variant A and Variant C, where Variant A has a higher Unique Recipients count per day]({% image_buster /assets/img/variant_distribution_iam.png %})

 Variant A has a consistently higher count of *Unique Recipients* than Variant C. This isn't due to variant distribution, but rather how *Unique Recipients* are calculated for in-app messages.
 For in-app messages, *Unique Recipients* are actually *Unique Impressions*, which is the total number of people who received and viewed the in-app message.
-This means if a user doesn't view the message, they are not included in the *Unique Recipients* count and the variant distribution can appear skewed.
+This means if a user doesn't receive the message for whatever reason or decides not to view it, they are not included in the *Unique Recipients* count, and the variant distribution can appear skewed.

 ## Five rules for multivariate and A/B testing {#five-rules-for}